-- 68. Funeral directors, cremation authorities and burial authorities have a statutory duty under section 2 of the Health and Safety at Work etc. Act 1974 to protect the health, safety and welfare of their employees and others who may be affected by their business. - 69.
-Other relevant legislation includes: - Management of Health and Safety Regulations 1992 - Manual Handling Operations Regulations 1992 - Occupiers' Liability (Scotland) Act 1960 - Provision and use of work equipment regulations 1998 - 70.
-Knowing the combined weight of a coffin and deceased ensures that any necessary adjustments, including number of staff needed, can be made in advance of the cremation, reducing the possibility for distress for families on the day of a cremation service.
-This information also allows cremation authorities to better plan for the timing of cremations to ensure that larger coffins can be cremated when the cremator is at the correct temperature.
+77. Funeral directors, cremation authorities and burial authorities have a statutory duty under section 2 of the Health and Safety at Work etc. Act 1974 to protect the health, safety and welfare of their employees and others who may be affected by their business.

+78. Other relevant legislation includes but is not restricted to:

+- Management of Health and Safety Regulations 1992 - Manual Handling Operations Regulations 1992 - Occupiers' Liability (Scotland) Act 1960 - Provision and use of work equipment regulations 1998

+79. Knowing the combined weight of a coffin and deceased ensures that any necessary adjustments, including number of staff needed, can be made in advance of the cremation, reducing the possibility for distress for families on the day of a cremation service.
+This information also allows cremation authorities to better plan for the timing of cremations to ensure that larger coffins can be cremated when the cremator is at the correct temperature6.